hardcorebadger/rustchain/README.md

   "amount" : 25
 }

-Sending a request with the body in the form above (in raw text json) will push a new transaction onto the chain.
+Sending a request with the body in the form above (in raw text json) will push a new transaction to be put on the chain.
 It will be mined into the chain the next time you call /mine